pjbartlein/REarthSysSci/packages-and-data.md

 **5. Installation of multiple packages at a time**

 It's possible to use the various GUIs to install more than one package at time, but this most conveniently done via the Console command line.
-The following packages are among those that will be used in the exercises or to run the code in the lectures:
+The following packages are among those that will be used to run the code in the lectures:

 `sp`, `car`, `cluster`, `corrplot`, `fields`, `gam`, `ggplot2`, `gridExtra`, `iplots`, `leaps`, `maps`, `maptools`, `maptree`, `mapview`, `mvtsplot`, `ncdf4`, `psych`, `qgraph`, `raster`,